-Head Coach Scott Malone will enter his sixth season at the helm of the Texas A&M – Corpus Christi for the 2013 season.
-He is coming off back-to-back appearances in the Southland Conference Tournament, a first in program history, and is the only coach in school history to lead the team to postseason play.
+Head Coach Scott Malone will enter his seventh season at the helm of the Texas A&M – Corpus Christi for the 2014 season.
+He is coming off three consecutive appearances in the Southland Conference Tournament, a first in program history, and is the only coach in school history to lead the team to postseason play.

 2012 marked the second year in a row that the Islanders advanced to the league tournament, knocking off regular season champion Sam Houston State in the opening round of the tourney.
 Starting pitcher Daniel Minor burst onto the scene for the Islanders, becoming the highest draft pick in school history when he was picked in the 9th round, No. 279 overall, in the 2012 Major League Baseball First-Year Player Draft.
 Minor was a First Team All-Southland Pitcher, the Southland Newcomer of the Year and runner-up in the Pitcher of the Year voting.

 The Islander mentor has made quite an impact on the program on and off the field since taking over the leadership of the program.
-He has expanded the Islanders recruiting base with assistance of recruiting coordinator Chris Ramirez and has improved the program's academic standing.
+He has expanded the Islanders recruiting base and has improved the program's academic standing.

 In his first season on the Island, the Islanders advanced to the Southland Conference Tournament for the first time in school history, winning two games in the tournament over regular-season champion UTSA.
 They were the first No. 8 seed to win a game in the conference tournament and finished the season at 24-33-1.